Paul Starkman USA / 2018 / 80 minutes World Premiere

 Orpheum Theater SAUGERTIES

-BIO: Paul Starkman, a Brooklyn-based film and television director, is a graduate of the AFI Cinematography program.
-Starkman quickly worked his way up from camera operator on MTV's The Real World to DP of America's Next Top Model.
-In 2006, Starkman began shooting finales for Project Runway and was soon directing for the program, which led to his first Emmy nomination.
+Paul, a Brooklyn-based, film and television director is a graduate of the AFI Cinematography program.
+Paul quickly worked his way up from camera operator on MTV's The Real World to DP of America's Next Top Model.
+In 2006 Paul began shooting finales for Project Runway and was soon directing for the program, which led to his first Emmy nomination.
 He joined Bravo's hit Top Chef, directing for seven seasons.
-In 2007, Starkman wrote and directed The Tree, a short film that told the story of one man looking for shade on a treeless block in Brooklyn.
-Other credits include Ink Master, The Glee Project 2, Work of Art, and Nailed it!.
-Wheels is his first feature film.
+In 2007 Paul wrote and directed The Tree, a short film that told the story of one man looking for shade on a treeless block in Brooklyn.
+Other credits include Ink Master, The Glee Project 2, Work of Art, and Nailed it!
+Wheels is Paul's first feature film.

 The Woodstock Film Festival is a not-for-profit, 501c3 organization with a mission to present an